Carbon-Standards/Specifications/Server.md

    */
   maxBodySize: number;
   /**
+   * The maximum websocket message size in bytes allowed for remote connections.
+If any message exceeds this limit, the server will respond with an error.
+   */
+  maxMessageSize: number;
+  /**
    * The maximum packet size in bytes allowed by the server.
 If any packet exceeds this limit, the server will respond with an error.
    */
   maxPacketSize: number;